![]() |

 How to buy tickets

-How to buy tickets: The sleepers often sell out, so book as soon as booking opens, 30 days before departure.
+How to buy tickets: The sleepers often sell out, so book as soon as you can.

-Regular regional trains link Izmir Basmane station with Selçuk, the station for Ephesus, Çamlık, the station for the resort of Kusadasi, and Denizli for the magnificent natural springs at Pamukkale, simply buy a ticket at the station and hop on.
+Regular regional trains link Izmir Basmane station with Selçuk, the station for Ephesus, Çamlık, the station for the resort of Kusadasi, and Denizli for the magnificent natural springs at Pamukkale.
+Buy online or buy at the station and hop on.
 Izmir to Selçuk is 78 km by train, the ruins at Ephesus are 3.8 km from the modern town of Selçuk, it can be walked or you can take a dolmus (local minibus).
 For the Istanbul to Denizli Pamukkale Express overnight train, see above.

 The trains have 2nd class seats only, and are now operated by comfortable modern air-conditioned diesel trains.